Sulligent in Lamar County, Alabama — The American South (East South Central)

 Erected by Alabama Department of Conservation.

 Other nearby markers.
-At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
-The Ogden House (approx. 0.7 miles away); Birth of Sulligent (approx. 0.7 miles away); Lamar County Korea & Vietnam Memorial (approx. 10.3 miles away); Lamar County Confederate Memorial (approx. 10.3 miles away); Lamar County WWI & WWII Memorial Historical Pikeville (approx. 13˝ miles away); General Jackson's Military Road (approx. 13.7 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+The Ogden House (approx. 0.7 miles away); Birth of Sulligent (approx. 0.7 Center Point Church (approx. 7.4 miles away in Mississippi); Splunge Free Will Baptist Church (approx. 9˝ miles away in Mississippi); Lamar County Korea & Vietnam Memorial (approx. 10.3 miles away); Lamar County Confederate Memorial (approx. 10.3 miles away); Lamar County WWI & WWII Memorial (approx. 10.3 miles away); Historical Pikeville (approx. 13˝ miles away).
+Touch for a list and map of all markers in Sulligent.

 Regarding John Hollis Bankhead.
 House is located southeast of marker at one end of Bankhead Street.
 (Coordinates: 33.904656 N, -88.121626 W)